 New Emphasis on Nonmetropolitan Transportation Planning

 This final rule also places a new emphasis on the importance of nonmetropolitan transportation planning.
 Sections 450.208, 450.210, 450.216, 450.218, and 450.222 require the States to work more closely with nonmetropolitan areas.
-Additionally, the Final Rule provides in Section 450.210 that States should have the option of designating RTPOs to help address the transportation planning needs of the nonmetropolitan areas of the State.
+Additionally, the final rule provides in Section 450.210 that States should have the option of designating RTPOs to help address the transportation planning needs of the nonmetropolitan areas of the State.

 Additions to the Metropolitan Planning Process

 The MAP-21 made two changes specific to the metropolitan planning process.
 The first change affects the policy board structure of large MPOs.
 For each MPO serving a TMA, the planning statutes and current planning regulations identify a list of government or agency officials that must be on that policy board.
-Consistent with MAP-21, this Final Rule provides in section 450.310 to add representation by providers of public transportation to this list of officials.
+Consistent with MAP-21, this final rule provides in section 450.310 to add representation by providers of public transportation to this list of officials.

-The second change, in section 450.324 of the Final Rule, is that MPOs may use scenario planning, a tool to inform decision-makers about potential implications of various transportation system investments and performance, during the development of their plan.
+The second change, in section 450.324 of the final rule, is that MPOs may use scenario planning, a tool to inform decision-makers about potential implications of various transportation system investments and performance, during the development of their plan.
 Both of these changes will support the effective implementation of a performance-based planning process.

 Programmatic Mitigation Plans